Productisation for hardware founders

 • Structured product brief

-• DFM risk review
+• Technical and DFM risk review

 Useful before spending money on CAD, suppliers, tooling, or manufacturing.

-03 · Strategy before CAD
+03 · System before build

 1. Idea

-3. CAD
+3. Prototype

-4. Prototype
+4. DFM

 Common mistake